Cotton House Hotel, Autograph Collection – Review

 Final Thoughts

-I don’t often ‘gush’ about a hotel stay, but the Cotton House is really something special, it made the stay in Barcelona perfect and I have no hesitation in recommending this hotel, in fact I endorse it, here’s to my next Autograph experience.
+I don’t often ‘gush’ about a hotel stay, but the Cotton House is really something special.
+It made the stay in Barcelona perfect, and I have no hesitation in recommending this hotel.
+In fact, I endorse it.
+Here’s to my next Autograph experience.